 “Good decision.
 Go and wet a line.”

-For the next two years, Barty played cricket in the women’s Big Bash League, before eventually returning to tennis.
+For the next two years, Barty played cricket in the women’s Big Bash League, before eventually returning to tennis in 2016.

-The first was Goolagong Cawley herself, a Wiradjuri woman who won seven Grand Slam singles titles throughout her career.
+Goolagong Cawley, a Wiradjuri woman, won seven Grand Slam singles titles throughout her career.
 She is also the only mother to have won Wimbledon since 1914 – a title that still stands.